arangodb/arangodb/Documentation/DocuBlocks/Rest/Database/get_api_database_current.md

 - *isSystem*: whether or not the current database is the *_system* database

-- *sharding*: information about the default sharding method for collections created in this database
+- *sharding*: the default sharding method for collections created in this database

 - *replicationFactor*: the default replication factor for collections in this database